There are numerous disadvantages of a trust.

 Related: Consequences Of Not Probating A Will

-Another disadvantages of a trust is when you’re trying to refinance property in a trust.
+Another disadvantage of a trust is when you’re trying to refinance property in a trust.

 When you go to refinance property in a trust, your lender may not allow it.